resolve109/study-aws-sa/aws-study-guide.md

 - **Website Deployment:** Enhanced static + dynamic website deployment patterns with S3, API Gateway, Lambda, DynamoDB, and CloudFront.
 - Merged all correct answer details (marked in green in the screenshots) into additional bullet points across multiple sections, increasing the overall file line count.
 - **New Updates:**
-  - **FSx for Windows** for a Windows-based application needing a shared file system across multiple AZs.
+  - Added a bullet for **FSx for Windows File Server** as the recommended solution for shared Windows file systems across multiple AZs.
-  - **ECS with EC2** recommended for specialized hardware or custom AMIs.
+  - Included guidance to use ECS with the EC2 launch type for dynamic container workloads requiring specialized hardware.
-  - **SQS for microservices** added for asynchronous decoupling.
+  - Recommended SQS for asynchronous communication in microservices-based architectures.
-  - **RDS Proxy** recommended with Lambda to reduce connection overhead.
+  - Highlighted the use of RDS Proxy with Lambda in serverless architectures.
-  - **S3 Transfer Acceleration** for faster global data ingestion + multipart uploads.
+  - **S3 Transfer Acceleration** recommended for faster global data ingestion into S3.
-  - **S3 Versioning & MFA Delete** to protect critical data from accidental/malicious deletions.
+  - **S3 Versioning + MFA Delete** for protecting confidential data from accidental or malicious deletion.
-  - **DynamoDB + AWS Backup** for long-term data retention and compliance.
+  - **AWS Backup** recommended for managing DynamoDB backups and retention for compliance (7+ years).
-  - **Auto Scaling** multi-AZ approach validated for high availability.
+  - **SQS FIFO** recommended for ensuring First-In-First-Out message ordering behind API Gateway in certain e-commerce scenarios.
-- **No Additional Images Accessible:** Re-validation of the new images did not yield further updates due to inaccessibility.
+  - **ECS + ALB** for containerized monolithic migrations with minimal changes.